julioefajardo/CarND-Term1-Project3/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 168-169).
 Also, for training dataset the images were processed on different manners in order to get fake data to avoid overfitting (model.py lines 67-87).
 For validation dataset the images only were resized, in order to validate the model with real situations taken from the simulator (model.py 104-110).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 Training data was chosen from the dataset provided by Udacity.
-Since, the simulator was a poor performance in my virtual machine, drive around the track was a nightmare using the keyboard (i am not a gamer, so i do not have joystikc), so not useful data was collected from that attempts.
+Since, the simulator was a poor performance in my virtual machine, drive around the track was a nightmare using the keyboard (i am not a gamer, so i do not have joystick), so not useful data was collected from that attempts.

 ###Solution Design Approach